Hiroreco/enreco-archive/recap-data/chapter2/day8/nodes/liz-c2d8.md

 She is the light of my flame.
 The flickers of emotions, the lick of heat against my skin.
 She is the rose above the thorns that cut.

-_"What's in a name?
-That which we call a rose, by any other word would smell as sweet."_
+> What's in a name?
+That which we call a rose, by any other word would smell as sweet.

 ---